-343 Federal Courts I: Constitution & Judicial Power
+343 Federal Courts I: The Constitution and Judicial Power

 Federal Courts is sometimes thought of as the love child of Constitutional Law and Civil Procedure.
 It takes the Con Law I themes of federalism, separation of powers, and protection of individual rights and develops them in the context of jurisdiction, procedure, and remedies.
 Most experienced litigators--including criminal and regulatory litigators--consider the course essential.